theta360developers/webapi/README.md

 * status - check camera status with ID
 * resetMySetting - resets camera settings stored in MySetting.
 This could include HDR, exposure compensation, whiteBalance, iso, shutterSpeed, and _colorTemperature
+* deleteAll - delete all files on SC2.
+Uses listFiles to get the number of files, then deletes each file in a loop.
+The SC2 API has a bug that prevents deletion of multiple files from the command with a single API call.